Social Media Optimisation

 Other Forms of Content:

-These are just some of the more recent kinds of content you can create to help you maximise engagement with your fans.
-Although, other methods which are tried and true such as creative copy-writing are still effective for boosting engagement; the methods mentioned above have been proven to be effective at attracting new fans and keeping your old fans, alike.
+These are just some of the more recent kinds of content you can create to help you maximize engagement with your fans.
+Although, other Social Media Optimisation tips which are tried and true such as creative copy-writing are still effective for boosting engagement; the methods mentioned above have been proven to be effective at attracting new fans and keeping your old fans, alike.

-What are some of your favourite kinds of content to amass legions of followers?
-Did you enjoy this article?
+What are some of your favorite kinds of content to amass legions of followers?
+Did you enjoy this article to Social Media Optimisation?
 Leave a comment down below!